-10-Year-Old Survives Gruesome Shark Attack at Disney Resort: 'I'm Grateful He's Alive,' Mom Says
+10-Year-Old Survives Gruesome Shark Attack During Beach Trip: 'I'm Grateful He's Alive,' Mom Says

 “He’s staying brave in front of others, but when we’re just laying down talking, he can’t understand why it happened to him.
 We keep explaining that it’s just one of those things, but he just can’t comprehend it.”

 Paul and Tonya say they have not heard from Hilton Head Island officials in the wake of the incident.
-Representatives for Hilton Head Island and the Disney resort did not immediately respond to a request for comment from PEOPLE.
+In a statement to PEOPLE, representatives for Hilton Head Island said they are “happy” that Jei is doing well.

+“We send our best wishes for a speedy recovery.
+Recorded shark attacks on Hilton Head Island, which plays host to 2.7 million visitors each year, are extremely rare,” officials added in the statement.

+“Visitors to Hilton Head Island’s beaches can be assured that Shore Beach Services vigilantly monitors conditions both in the water and out in an effort to keep thousands of beachgoers safe every day.”

 In 2017, there were 10 confirmed shark attacks in the state — eight occurred on Hilton Head Island, according to The Island Packet.
+And Tonya says officials could have done more to warn visitors.

 “This could have been prevented,” Tonya says of the attack.
 “They need to make it known that this is an issue and keep families safe.”